kmurray30/ChatRPG/README.md

 # AIGameHackathon

 ## Running Instructions
-1. You can try using the executable uploading directly here (ChatRPG_MacOS or ChatRPG_Windows).
+1. Try using the executable uploaded [here](https://drive.google.com/file/d/15W3kX29P7DZNeomIBC216fOOsXp3HNqw/view?usp=share_link) (ChatRPG_MacOS or ChatRPG_Windows).
 This should have our API keys bundled inside and hopefully work without a hitch
    1. If you get any error messages, see if you can resolve them (you may need to brew/chocolately install a dependency or two, but hopefully not)
-3. If this does not work, you will need to follow all of the instructions below to set up your computer, including adding your own API keys to the .env file
+3. If this does not work, you will need to follow all of the instructions below to run it from this repo (set up your computer, add your own API keys, etc.)

 ## Computer Setup